Car leasing with maintenanceBack to 'Expert guides'

-The servicing, maintaining and repairing your vehicle can bring unexpected costs that you haven’t budgeted for, but leasing can help you control these costs, if only by virtue of the fact that you’ll usually be driving a car that’s covered by a warranty.
+The servicing and maintenance of your vehicle can bring unexpected costs that you haven’t budgeted for.
+Leasing can help you control these costs, because it’s highly likely you’ll be driving a car that’s covered by a warranty.

-Some dealers, however, may offer more comprehensive packages which include tyres or windscreen repairs.
-If you want to know more about the maintenance included with a specific deal, you should contact the advertiser.
+Some providers, however, may offer more comprehensive packages, others less.
+If you want to know more about the maintenance included with a specific lease deal, you should contact the advertising partner.

 Whether you go for a deal that includes maintenance or not, though, it’s always best to ensure your car is properly maintained.
 That way the car will be safer, as well as less expensive to run.